Am I fighting for happiness or wealth?

 It's so easy to get distracted.

 There's a saying that "you're the average of the 5 people you spend the most time with".
-I've found that to be pretty accurate, but I think there's another aspect missing:
+It seems pretty accurate, but I think there's something missing:

 You are the content you consume.

 Three months ago, I started a full-time job and moved to greater London.
-With my newfound income and accommodation situation, I discovered I had no idea about how to best utilize it.
+In this new financial and accommodation situation, I discovered I had no idea about how to best utilize it.

 So I've recently been consuming a lot of content around financial strategy, stocks and shares, ISAs, flat rental & purchase listings, student debt calculators, mortgage calculators... god there's so much to learn.
 On the plus side, I now know a hella lotta more about it all than a couple months ago... but does it make me happy?